neuroforgede/docker-swarm-proxy/README.md

 ### Prerequisites

 For remote clusters, only usage of the DOCKER_HOST environment variable is supported.
-Docker Context is not supported.
+Usage of Docker Contexts for switching environments is not supported.

 Install docker-py and click: